DR099H/Traffic-Stop-Info-FivePD/README.md

 **How does it work**
 - You stopping the vehicle
-- Do a request check
+- Do a request for a plate check
 - Press the button after request
 - *'Dispatch'* starts find info about vehicle and its owner
 - You get the convenient and detailed report